As people move, so does music, borrowing and blending to reflect the different pieces of our global identities.

 Runtown – “Mad Over You”

-And special for the hip hop heads: MI – Illegal Music 3
+And special for the hip hop heads: MI – Illegal Mixtape 3

 Nora helps creatives use their platforms for social impact and project-manages people’s dreams so they achieve their goals.
 She first heard afrobeats in clubs in Liberia, where she was managing a hip hop artist.
 Send her your favorite songs on Twitter at @norarahimian.